 - Mundo Hostel: A budget-friendly hostel with both private rooms and dorms on offer.
 International design touches give each room a unique vibe.
 A short five-minute walk to Wawel Hill.

 - Aparthotel Stare Miasto: An amazingly central apartment/hotel hybrid.
-Offers spacious and comfortable rooms with a unique design aesthetic that combines modernity with a rustic touch.
+It offers spacious and comfortable rooms with a unique design aesthetic that combines modernity with a rustic touch.

 - Hotel Legend: A modern hotel located between Kazimierz and Old Town.
 The cozy and quiet rooms are the perfect place to put up your feet after a long day of sightseeing in Krakow.